Protein Stores Copper For Methane-Digesting Bacteria

 And such copper sponges might not be limited to methanotrophs.
 Additional bioinformatics suggests that many other bacteria have similar copper storage proteins.

-“There is a broadly accepted idea in the community that bacteria have very little in the way of an intracellular copper requirement,” says David P. Giedroc, an expert on bacterial transition metal homeostasis at Indiana University.
+“There is a broadly accepted idea in the community that bacteria have very little in the way of an intracellular copper requirement,” says David P. Giedroc, an expert on bacterial transition-metal homeostasis at Indiana University, Bloomington.
 “This paper challenges that view.”

 The findings also could help bioengineers working with methane monooxygenases (MMOs), says Ramon Gonzalez, who studies metabolic engineering at Rice University.
 “It has been pretty much impossible to recombinantly express MMOs in a foreign host,” he says.
 Adding Csp1 to these strains could pave the way for industrial microbes that use methane as a chemical feedstock, Gonzalez says.